corey-mitchell/review-feedback/README.md

 ## Technologies Used:

-This will be a full-stack, MERN application.
+This is a full-stack, MERN application.
 Most of the technologies will be limited to MongoDB (with Mongoose), React, NodeJS and Heroku for deployment.

 Should I use any additional techonologies, I will add them here.